 However, be careful not to overfeed your Borador, it tends to overeat which can be a major cause of obesity in this breed.

-Try to avoid wet foods, they are often filled with artificial flavors and tend to be harmful for your dog.
+Try to avoid wet foods, they are often filled with artificial flavors and tend to be harmful to your dog.
 As a rule of thumb, give them organic food so that they can grow naturally and into healthy adults.

-The Borador enjoys meat and poultry, though is a largely unfussy eater.
+The Borador enjoys meat and poultry, though it is a largely unfussy eater.
 As long as it’s good food, your Borador will be happy.

 How Much Exercise Does the Borador Need?